A tribute to Charles Darwin on his 200th birth anniversary

 One prominent theory of the divine made with ungodly frequency is that God has a direct impact on the material well-being of humans.
 Here’s why the claim falls short:

 Another challenge to the presence of God comes from the probabilistic nature of our causal models.
 Theories about God ought to be perfect (explain about 100% of the variance) while theories of social action can be probabilistic.
-To ascribe probabilistic thinking and action to God would significantly conflict with theories of God, though one can imagine that he sets the mean, and will causes the error term.
+To ascribe probabilistic thinking and action to God would significantly conflict with theories of God, though one can imagine that he sets the mean, and will cause the error term.
 A starker version of the same would be that God allows free will, and to that degree that he allows for it and the world is shaped by free will, and God is immaterial to bettering social condition.
-Another reason to discount challenge to God theory can be the following – we just don’t know the generating mechanism (or life/death) and probabilistic conditioning seems to come from fitting known world models onto data generated by God model, which is by the way synergestic enough with the world model (more poverty = earlier death) to be disturbing.
+Another reason to discount challenge to God theory can be the following – we just don’t know the generating mechanism (or life/death) and probabilistic conditioning seems to come from fitting known world models onto data generated by God model, which is by the way synergistic enough with the world model (more poverty = earlier death) to be disturbing.

 One way to look at the argument presented here is that God may exist, but s/he/it isn’t particularly strong.
 And if strength/omnipotence is taken to be a fundamental descriptive attitude of the object (God), it is likely that the object doesn’t exist as well.
 The counterargument to the above would perhaps need to factor in differing conceptions about the object and its power.
 For example, one may say that s/he/it is doing all it can to reduce evil to its lowest form – and that is indeed the present condition.
 Perhaps then more minimally – since he is already doing all he can and rest depends on us – we can argue that God isn’t a particularly useful intervention for changing one’s situation in the world.